Nkosana-263/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 nkosana@ubuntu:~/0x04$
 ```

 ## Task 5.

-Numbers constitute the only universal language
+> "Numbers constitute the only universal language" - Nathanael West

 [`5-more_numbers.c`](5-more_numbers.c)
 Prints 10 times the numbers, from `0` to `14`, followed by a new line.